 WQED's executive producer joined the station in 2000 and has written and produced notable documentaries including the nationally distributed "Portraits for the Home Front: The Story of Elizabeth Black," "Long Road Home" and "Losing Lambert."
 His other award-winning programs and features include "The Donora Smog," "Dixmont," One Year in Brownsville," "Stone Soldiers," "Leo Beachy's Legacy," "The Big Savage Tunnel," "Alicia's Message," "The Darr Mine Disaster," "Fallen Hero: The Ross McGinnis Story" and "From Pittsburgh to Poland: Lessons of the Holocaust."
-David has earned 28 Emmy® Awards and 65 nominations from the National Academy of Television Arts & Sciences Mid-Atlantic Chapter, three national Gabriel Awards, two Edward R. Murrow Awards, two CINE Golden Eagle Awards, two Pennsylvania Association of Broadcasters Awards, and nine Golden Quill Awards from the Press Club of Western Pennsylvania.
+David has earned 28 Emmy® Awards and 65 nominations from the National Academy of Television Arts & Sciences Mid-Atlantic Chapter, three national Gabriel Awards, two Edward R. Murrow Awards, two CINE Golden Eagle Awards, three Pennsylvania Association of Broadcasters Awards, and ten Golden Quill Awards from the Press Club of Western Pennsylvania.
 Previously, David was a long-time KDKA-TV news producer, and contributed feature stories to The Wall Street Journal.

 Frank Warninsky and Jimmy Seech